The Flare Path: Hello Kittyhawk

 Sadly, not all of the squadron’s Kittyhawks are enjoying quite such happy baptisms.
 As I set about drawing a second reluctant bandit into the orange halo of my reflector gunsight, I catch sight of a nearby P-40 rolling onto its back and shedding its canopy.
 If the occupant jumps he takes his sweet time about it.
 The doomed machine is still tenanted when it disappears from view.

-When I realise than I’m alone, low on ammo, short on altitude, and playing Pied Piper to two bobbing Messerschmitts I decide to beat a hasty retreat.
+When I realise that I’m alone, low on ammo, short on altitude, and playing Pied Piper to two bobbing Messerschmitts I decide to beat a hasty retreat.
 Back at base news of my two victories fails to lighten the funereal mood.
 3 Squadron lost three Kittyhawks to Bf 109s and four Tomahawks to extra-martial prangs* in a little over an hour this morning.
 The toll in fathers, sons, and brothers goes unrecorded – Cliffs of Dover isn’t interested in sentimental irrelevancies like these.

 * Desert Wings’ terrain avoidance AI definitely needs work